ddarksmith/alfresco-docker/README.md

 $ git clone https://github.com/ddarksmith/alfresco-docker.git
 ```

-You can copy the volumes folder structure where you want, mount drives if you need
+Persistent data folders path can be changed by modifying local paths set in `volumes` directives at `docker-compose.yml` to global paths

 ```
+volumes
-├── backup                           (this is where bart will put the full and incremental backup. eg. NAS NFSmount) ├── config
+├── backup                           (this is where bart will put the full and incremental backup.)
+├── config
 │   ├── bart                         (backup software configuration)
 │   ├── elk                          (elk monitoring configuration)